WEGL: History

 In 1988, the station upgraded its power to 3,000 watts and became a Class A Non-Commercial radio station.
-During the 1989-1990 school year, plans were finalized to move WEGL Radio from its home in the Haley Center to a new location in Foy Student Union.
+During the 1989–1990 school year, plans were finalized to move WEGL Radio from its home in the Haley Center to a new location in Foy Student Union.
 On October 8, 1990, then university president James E. Martin officially signed WEGL on for the first time from the Foy Student Union.

 WEGL remained in Foy Student Union until the summer of 2008.
 WEGL made its final broadcast from that location at 5:00 PM on Friday, August 15, 2008.
 The final song broadcast from Foy Student Union was "A Little Bit" by Tim Fite.

 WEGL, along with all other campus media, relocated from Foy Student Union to the new Student Center during the first weeks of the fall 2008 semester.
 Broadcasting with live DJs and Internet streaming audio resumed shortly thereafter from the new location.

-On April 25, 2009 WEGL, in association with the Committee of 19, held its first live music event in over a decade.
+On April 25, 2009, WEGL, in association with the Committee of 19, held its first live music event in over a decade.
 "WEGLfest" was held in the ballroom of the New Student Center and all proceeds from the event went to benefit Auburn's War on Hunger.
 Performers at the event included Magnolia Sons, Weak Music for Thomas, and Tony Brook.
 The event took place on the 38th anniversary of WEGL's first air-date.

 Programming

 WEGL 91.1 is a traditional "college radio" station in that the station's programming consists of an eclectic mix of genres including, but not limited to: Rock, Hip-Hop, Pop, Blues, Jazz, Country and Bluegrass, Soul, Dance & Techno, R&B, Reggae, World Music, Oldies, and Gospel.
-In addition to music, WEGL also has a sports department.
+In addition to music, WEGL also has a sports department that broadcasts live sports, includiong Auburn Volleyball, Soccer, and Lacrosse.
+The station's most recent addition was the university's softball team broadcasts, added in July 2023.
 WEGL reports its charts to the College Music Journal.